Course on Teaching at the University Level

 - Large Class/Small Class Teaching

-The course will be held August 15th to 18th, 2016.
+The course will be held August 2017, exact dates TBA.
 Sessions are scheduled from 9:00am - 4:30pm daily.
 Complete attendance during these hours is important for your success in the program.
 To participate in this teaching course, you must have a faculty appointment at Western and be teaching a course in the upcoming academic year.

 Typical comments by course participants include: